Hinako Omori: Career

-After university, Omori worked a variety of jobs including as an admin at Tape Club Records, in artist relations at Novation, and as a session musician for artists such as James Bay, Ed O'Brien, Kae Tempest, and KT Tunstall.
+After university, Omori worked as a session musician for artists such as James Bay, Ed O'Brien, Kae Tempest, and KT Tunstall.

 Omori released her first solo single, Voyage, in May 2019, followed shortly after by her first EP, Auraelia, in November 2019.
 Invited to participate in WOMAD at Home's online festival in 2020, Omori took inspiration from the Japanese concept of shinrin-yoku, or "forest bathing", recording environmental sounds in the woodlands around her home & studio to incorporate with binaural sounds to create an immersive auditory environment for her set.
 That performance helped propel Omori into the spotlight as a solo artist and would be expanded in her debut full-length album, A journey…, released by Houndstooth in 2022.

 Inspired by Hiroshi Yoshimura and Susumu Yokota, Omori first experimented with a Roland SH-101, loaned to her by her teacher at Reigate.
 Recent recordings feature the use of analog synths including the Oberheim OB-6, Prophet '08, and Moog Matriarch, along with OTO BIM and BAM pedals and a Pigtronix Infinity Looper.
 Omori has also played a Wurlitzer on KT Tunstall's album Wax and a celesta with Floating Points.